Football at the 2011 Pan American Games – Men's tournament

-The men's association football tournament at the 2011 Pan American Games was held in Guadalajara, Mexico at the Omnilife Stadium from October 19 to 28, 2011.
+The men's association football tournament at the 2011 Pan American Games was held in Guadalajara, Mexico at the Estadio Omnilife from 19 to 28 October 2011.
 Associations affiliated with FIFA were invited to send their men's U-22 national teams, with 3 no-age-limit players per team allowed.
-Ecuador were the defending champions from the 2007 Pan American Games in Rio de Janeiro, defeating Jamaica 2–1, but they were eliminated during the group stage.
+Ecuador were the defending champions from the 2007 Pan American Games in Rio de Janeiro, Brazil, defeating Jamaica 2–1, but they were eliminated during the group stage.

 For these Games, the men competed in an eight-team tournament, which is a drop from 12 at the 2007 games.
-Preliminary matches commenced on October 19.
+Preliminary matches commenced on 19 October.
 The teams were grouped into two pools of four teams each for a round-robin preliminary round.
 The top two teams in each pool advanced to a four-team single-elimination bracket.

 Mexico won the gold medal for the fourth time in this competition, defeating six-time gold-medalists Argentina in the tournament's final.
 Uruguay took the bronze medal.